Elsa Pataky

 Elsa Lafuente Medianu (/es/; born 18 July 1976), known professionally as Elsa Pataky, is a Spanish model and actress.
-Pataky is known for her leading role of Raquel Alonso in the Spanish teen drama Al salir de Clase (1997-2002), before garnering international recognition as Elena Neves in the Fast & Furious franchise.
+Pataky is known for her leading role of Raquel Alonso in the Spanish teen drama Al salir de Clase (1997–2002), before garnering international recognition as Elena Neves in the Fast & Furious franchise.
 She has appeared in the films Snakes on a Plane (2006), Giallo (2009) and Give 'Em Hell, Malone (2009).
 She also starred in the Spanish film Di Di Hollywood (2010) and played Mr. Norton and the Vuvalini General in Furiosa: A Mad Max Saga (2024) in a dual role.

 Early life

 Pataky was born Elsa Lafuente Medianu in Madrid, Spain, the daughter of José Francisco Lafuente, a Spanish biochemist, and Cristina Medianu Pataky, a Romanian publicist.
-She has a younger half-brother: Cristian Prieto Medianu, a cinematographic director.
-She uses the surname Pataky in homage to her Hungarian Greek maternal grandmother Rosa Pataky.
+Her grandmother Rosa was from the Transylvania region of Romania.

 Pataky attended the Universidad CEU San Pablo, studying journalism and taking acting classes.
 In addition to Spanish and Romanian, she is fluent in English, Italian, Portuguese, and French.